KarmaaaaProductions/OptimChrome/README.md

-# krishnaproductions.github.io
+# OptimChrome
-### This is the entry to OptiChrome, the website that will boost your experience with school computers and their bad performance.
+### This is the entry to OptimChrome, the website that will boost your experience with school computers and their bad performance.
 ## Still in development!